Franklin/Foxboro Line: MBTA era

 Service to Blackstone was discontinued in April 1966 when the MBTA began subsidizing the line; Franklin and beyond were not in the MBTA district, meaning that the towns themselves had to subsidize service, and only Franklin agreed to do so.
 The easternmost bridge over the Blackstone River was washed out in the March 17-19th flooding of the river in 1968; the line beyond Franklin was abandoned 3 years later, and is now preserved in full as the Southern New England Trunkline Trail.
 Between 1973 and 1976, the Commonwealth of Massachusetts bought almost all track assets in Southeastern Massachusetts, including the Franklin Branch, from the Penn Central's bankruptcy trustees.
+Ridership on the line tripled from 1982 to 1990.

 From the start of MBTA operations, Franklin was the terminus of the line.
 Service was extended to Forge Park/495 station on June 2, 1988, although the line retained its original name.
-Forge Park/495 is not on the former NY&NE main line to Woonsocket, but instead on the former Milford & Woonsocket Railroad, which last saw passenger service in 1938.
+Forge Park/495 is not on the former NY&NE main line to Woonsocket, but instead on the former Milford and Woonsocket Railroad, which last saw passenger service in 1938.
 The MBTA leased the branch from Conrail for the extension, with the possibility of future purchase.
 In February 2020, the MBTA voted to purchase the line from Franklin to Milford for $13 million.